-Gene transfer is a technique to transfer genes efficiently and stably into another cell or organism to alter their phenotype.
+Gene transfer is a technique to transfer a gene efficiently and stably into another cell or organism to alter its phenotype.

 But why are we altering the genome of some organisms?
 Researchers are doing so to make economically important plant species and microorganisms, to treat disease, to monitor the prognosis and therapy treatment of cancer, etc. Although the entire gene modification technology is not ready at least for now.

 Gene transfer is a natural mechanism that occurs in different organisms and scientists also use it to make genetically modified organisms.